Features of ado toys

 Recognize the toys by Ko Verzuu

 We often get asked whether something is real ado.
 Sadly, most of the time, it is not.
 Ado toys are quite recognizable though, which is why we have listed their key features below.
-We start with the most obvious one: the mark.
-Then come design (shape and colour use), materials, shop labels, and replicas.

 In the fight against illegal copying, ado marked their products.
 Most ado items bear a mark.
 Over the years, different stamps, burn marks and badges were used, which can help date the toys.